Roninii/portfolio/content/blog/tic-tac-toe-with-vue-3.md

 Anything returned from the setup function becomes available in the template.

 > It's Important to note that passing a `ref` to the return object gets automagically unpacked by Vue.
-So you'll be able to reference it in the template at `board` instead of `board.value`!
+So you'll be able to reference it in the template as `board` instead of `board.value`!

 ## Updating our board template